 Acumentra Health, as Oregon’s Quality Improvement Organization for Medicare, convened the Oregon Resident Safety & Quality Collaborative (ORS&QC), a Learning and Action Network for Oregon nursing homes.

 The Collaborative provided peer-based learning and assistance from February 2013 through July 2014 to help teams from 40 nursing homes address safety, quality, and quality-of-life issues.
 Nursing homes met in regional groups and received coaching during action periods between meetings.
 Topics and other assistance were shaped by an advisory faculty of stakeholders.

-As part of the National Nursing Home Quality Care Collaborative, the ORS&QC focused on reduction of antipsychotic medications, supporting the goal of the National Partnership to Improve Dementia Care in Nursing Homes to reduce antipsychotic use in nursing homes by 15% by December 31, 2013.
+As part of the National Nursing Home Quality Care Collaborative, the ORS&QC focused on reduction of antipsychotic medications, supporting the goal of the National Partnership to Improve Dementia Care to reduce antipsychotic use in nursing homes by 15% by December 31, 2013.
 The ORS&QC helped nursing homes plan and carry out interventions under Medicare’s Quality Assurance & Performance Improvement (QAPI).